Feel Like You’re in a Snow Globe on These Scenic Train Rides

 Route: Chicago to Seattle

-VIA Rail’s the Canadian
+VIA Rail’s The Canadian

 Route: Toronto to Vancouver, Canada

-The Bergen Railway in Norway
+The Bergen Line

 Route: Bergen to Oslo, Norway